ZZUTK/Face-Aging-CAAE/README.md

 	Done!
 Results are saved as save/test/test_as_xxx.png
 ```

 Specifically, the testing faces will be processed twice, being considered as male and female, respectively.
 Therefore, the saved files are named as `test_as_male.png` and `test_as_female.png`, respectively.
-To achieve better results, it is necessary to train on a large and diverce dataset.
+To achieve better results, it is necessary to train on a large and diverse dataset.

 ## A demo of training process